 The biggest challenge we face is the market is dominated by big companies.
 More than 94% of the worldwide chewing gum market is dominated by one multinational company.
 We have been in contact with several people who are willing to help us establish our product in this market.
+One of our biggest supports is AWS (Austria Wirtschaftsservice), who have helped with funding to get us started on our way.
 We don’t feel like we are facing this challenge alone.

 What are some of the milestones you’d like to achieve in the next year?

 The biggest milestone is to get the prototype done and ready.
 We are still working on the design and packaging.
 In 2019, we want to start to sell our chewing gum.
 There are many steps to take before we get to sales, like a detailed distribution plan.

 What impact would you like to see Alpengummi have?